|

 What Is Good Posture?

-Good posture is the alignment of the body where the ears, shoulders, hips, knees, and ankles stack vertically, maintaining the spineโ€™s natural S-curve while minimising muscle strain and joint pressure.
+Good posture refers to the natural alignment of the body when standing, sitting, or moving.
+In proper posture, the ears, shoulders, hips, knees, and ankles stack vertically while the spine maintains its natural S-shaped curve.

 Understanding the Impact of Poor Posture